 Permanent or seasonal, any train will run better on a good track.
 Follow instructions for correctly laying sectional track even if you'll only have the layout in place for a few weeks.
 If you are building a base, nail the tracks down to keep them from shifting.

 After separating and rebuilding tracks repeatedly, the metal rail joiners can become loose.
 Even if the attached roadbed keeps track sections aligned, a loose joiner will rob your trains of the electricity they need.
-Tighten loose joiners with needle-nose pliers or replace as needed.
+Tighten loose joiners with needle-nose pliers or replace them as needed.

 04 of 10